LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D2-Review-FunctionsandScope.md

  }
 ```

-function parameters are also local variables.
+<u>Note: function parameters are also local variables!</u>.

-Exercise: how can we demonstrate that function parameters are local to the function?
+How can we demonstrate that function parameters are local to the function?
+Exercise: write code that demonstrates this.

-Another exercise:
+Here's another exercise:

 ```javascript
 console.log(t);    // is t valid here?